• Skip to primary navigation

 Instructions

 • Cook the ground beef in a cast-iron skillet over medium heat until meat is no longer pink.
-Add onions, green peppers and mushrooms.
+Add onions and green peppers.
 Cook until veggies are soft, about 5 minutes.
 Transfer contents of the skillet to a bowl and drain grease (do not clean skillet).

 • Preheat oven to 400 degrees F. Divide the pizza dough nearly in half, one part being slightly bigger than the other.
 On a flat, floured surface rough the dough into two circles, one 10 inches in diameter and the other 12 inches.